-At the commencement of each presentation, the participant shall inform the jurors/judges for which party they are delivering their closing argument.
-The participant will then be allowed a few moments to prepare for delivery of his or her argument.
-When the jurors/judges are ready to begin, the Bailiff/Timekeeper will announce that the participant may begin and the twenty-minute (20-minute) time period will commence.
+At the commencement of each presentation, the competitor shall introduce him or herself and inform the jurors/judges for which party they are delivering his/her closing argument.
+The competitor will then be allowed a few moments to prepare for delivery of his or her argument.
+When the jurors/judges are ready to begin, the Bailiff/Timekeeper will announce that the competitor may begin and the twenty (20) minute time period will commence.